ifandelse/writing/techpro/web client storage options/post.md

 		}
 	};

 One of the first steps we take in `init` is the call to `indexedDB.open`.
 The first argument is the name of the database, and the second is the version.
 This is one of the confusing aspects of the API if you're new to IndexedDB in general.
 Due to the transactional nature of IndexedDB, you can only modify the schema (e.g. - create object stores and/or indexes) in a version upgrade transaction.
 If the database has never been created before on the client, OR if you provide a version number higher than what exists, then you get the chance to modify the schema as part of the version upgrade by utilizing the `onupgradeneeded` hook.

 You can see that inside our `onupgradeneeded` handler, we're creating an object store named 'prefs' (for storing band/artist preferences).
 The key for the prefs object store will be the `_id` member of the object passed into the store.
 We're also creating a non-unique index on the prefs object store called "fullName" and the key of the index will be the `fullName` property of the pref object.
 Having this index will make it easy to retrieve a list of band preferences using the name of the person who liked the band - rather than needing to know the key of each one.
+It's also important to note that `onupgradeneeded` will fire *before* `onsuccess`.

 ##Storing Data